 Do steps one through three over again with new drawings.
-On this one I created a happy sun using yellows and oranges.
+On this one, I created a happy sun using yellows and oranges.

 Run water over the picture.
 The water won't bother the waxy crayons.
 Don't leave it in the sink long.
 It only needs to get wet, not saturated.
 Wet both sides, then turn the water off and wrinkle it up as before.

 Just as before with the cat, be careful how you open the wrinkled paper.
 It is very fragile because it is wet and can tear.
 Don't worry if it does a little.
 I usually do tear a little on the corners but no one seems to notice the tears when it is dry and framed.
-Paint right away while the paper is till wet.
+Paint right away while the paper is still wet.
 Notice the paint seems into the wrinkles and makes them darker, giving the picture a stained glass look.
 This is because you have bruised the paper in those places.
 The paint will soak into the bruises and stay on the surface of the paper that isn't bruised.
-It have as many bruises as possible, make sure you really crinkle the paper well.
+To have as many bruises as possible, make sure you really crinkle the paper well.

 My young friend is creating a batik race car.
 He drew the picture, chose his colors and is coloring away.

-Wet the paper.
+Wet the Paper